Innsbruck Nature Film Festival

 The Innsbruck Nature Film Festival (INFF) is an annual film competition focusing on nature, environment, and sustainability.
 Based in Innsbruck, Austria, it was founded in 2002 by the Tyrolean Environmental Ombudsman, Johannes Kostenzer.
 In 2013, the festival transitioned from local nature film days to an internationally oriented competition.
-By 2024, the festival attracted a total of 12,640 visitors who participated in various event formats, including film screenings, discussion panels, and supporting programs.
+In 2025, the festival attracted more than 13,000 visitors who participated in various event formats, including film screenings, discussion panels, and supporting programs.

 Film festival

 Since its inception, the INFF has evolved from a regional event to an internationally recognized competition.
 The organizer of the festival is the non-profit association Nature Festival.

 The festival is an IMDb-qualifying event, showcasing films, documentaries, animations, and reports on nature, sustainability, and environmental issues.
 Each year, approximately 60 curated films are presented, with local and international filmmakers and experts participating in Q&A sessions and panel discussions.
 The program includes films with broad appeal as well as specialized niche productions.
 Many films celebrate their Austrian premieres at the INFF, with some even having their European and world premieres, such as Animal Pride and Greina in 2024.